yehia67/documentation/wallets/0.1/trinity/how-to-guides/connect-to-a-custom-node.md

 **Trinity interacts with the Tangle through a [quorum](../concepts/node-quorum.md) of default nodes.
 You can choose to add one of your own nodes to the quorum, connect to a quorum of custom nodes, or connect to a specific node to use for proof of work.**

 :::info:
-All nodes in Trinity must use the HTTPS protocol.
+All nodes in Trinity must communicate over HTTPS.
 :::

 ![Node management in Trinity](../images/node-management.png)